brunoherbelin/vimix/README.md

 shape for producing live graphics during concerts and VJ-ing sessions.

-The output image is typically projected full-screen on an external monitor or a projector, but can be streamed live (SRT) or recorded (no audio).
+The output image is typically projected full-screen on an external monitor or a projector, and can be streamed live (SRT, Shmdata) or recorded (without audio).

 vimix is the successor for GLMixer - https://sourceforge.net/projects/glmixer/